Tashi-p/fruits-cart/README.md

 # fruits-cart
-flask application for shopping cart for fruits
+Simple shopping cart for fruits using pyhton flask